Tommyshub/flask-movie-project/readme.md

 - Rename dummy_env.py to env.py

-- Navigate to the unzipped folder in your terminal and run pip install -r requirements.txt in order to install all required dependencies
+- Navigate to the unzipped folder in your terminal and run pip install -r requirements.txt to install all required dependencies

 - Open the env.py file in your editor in order to add the credentials you will need to run this website locally.